cgl/areyouok/README.md

 # How to run the app locally?

-## Google Sentiment Analyzis
+## Google Sentiment Analysis

-Google Sentiment Analyzis requires you to have an Google Account and activate the API (there is $300 initial credit if you use trial version).
+Google Sentiment Analysis requires you to have an Google Account and activate the API (there is $300 initial credit if you use trial version).
 To do so you need to follow the steps descripbed in [Google's documentation](https://cloud.google.com/natural-language/docs/quickstart-client-libraries?refresh=1&authuser=1).
 Make sure to follow the "Before you begin" section step 1.
 Save the JSON file and